 Charging Facility for Electric Vehicles to be Provided G41

-Appropriate provisions must be incorporated into the design of car parking areas to allow for the installation of charging facilities for electric vehicles.
+Appropriate provisions in accordance with the Building Code of Australia, must be incorporated into the design of car parking areas to allow for the installation of charging facilities for electric vehicles.

 Certification confirming installation of charging facilities required by this condition is to be provided to the Principal Certifier with the relevant Occupation Certificate.
 All costs incurred in achieving compliance with this condition shall be borne by the Applicant.